 · Fellowship Hall: Once you become familiar with people you will have many people share a little bit of their lives with you.
 It really is amazing.
 Google “Jeremy Rifkin empathic civilization” and view the entertaining and informative video.
 I agree that God made us oriented toward relationships.
 People who think that “cyber-friends” are somehow less than real are missing the point.
 Of course we should devote ourselves to family, neighbors, the people who inhabit our reality, but people and therefore relationships are no less real if they are not physically available to us.

 · Service Project: All kinds of things are made possible through linking people and resources and the Internet is making good works around the world accessible to all.
 You can draw people into your congregation’s mission, people who live near you and people who live who-knows-where.

-In the next issue I’ll give practical advice on how to best be part of the Christian presence on Twitter.
-In the meantime you can visit my web site devoted to social media http://www.soundshoremedia.com/.
-You can contact me through it as well as read helpful blog posts on Twitter and other social media platforms.
+That is some practical advice on how to best be part of the Christian presence on Twitter.
 I will be more than happy to mentor you through the process of learning to use these tools to become more effective in telling your story on the Internet.